untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-ETL-Pipeline-REST-API-dlt-vs-Airbyte-Low-code.md

-# How To Create A Dlt Source With A Custom Authentication Method
+# How To Create A dlt Source With A Custom Authentication Method (With Zoom Example)
-# Alt 2: ELT Pipeline from OAuth REST API
-# Alt 3: Create dlt Source for REST API with OAuth 2.0 using REST API Source Toolkit
-## A Comparison Between Dlt And The Airbyte Low-Code CDK to Build a Data Platform
+## A Comparison Between dlt And The Airbyte Low-Code CDK to Build a Data Platform

 ## tldr;
 The REST API Source toolkit is a promising component for a data platform because it allows rapid development of high-quality ELT data pipelines with hardly any code for people with medium programming experience.
-Its declarative interface uses Python dictionaries instead of YAML or JSON like previous systems – this allows more advanced developers to inject custom functionality and even write own authorization methods, e.g. different flavors of OAuth 2.0.
+Its declarative interface uses Python dictionaries instead of YAML or JSON like previous systems – this allows more advanced developers to inject custom functionality and even write their own authorization methods, e.g. different flavors of OAuth 2.0.
 In this article, we demonstrate the implementation of a dlt source that imports webinar data from Zoom using a custom OAuth 2.0 authorization.
 We compare our implementation with the implementation of the Airbyte Zoom source which was achieved using the low-code CDK.

+## Disclaimer
+[We](https://untitleddata.company/) were dlthub's design partners for the development of the REST API Source toolkit.
+We were the first testers and also contributed to its code.
+The impetus came from a client project where the company wanted to migrate two dozen connectors from a difficult-to-scale Airbyte open-source installation.
+Thus, they wanted a framework with two characteristics: quick connector development with code that is easy to maintain a system that would allow them to run the pipelines efficiently to address their issues of scale

 ## Background
-Data ingestion is a core component of a data platform and it is important understand how the characteristics of a system suit a particular organization.
+Data ingestion is a core component of a data platform and it is important to understand how the characteristics of a system suit a particular organization.

-[Dlthub recently released](https://dlthub.com/docs/blog/rest-api-source-client) a new REST API Source toolkit which promises high-level and Python-only development of ELT pipelines loading from REST APIs.
+[Dlthub recently released](https://dlthub.com/docs/blog/rest-api-source-client) a new REST API Source toolkit that promises high-level and Python-only development of ELT pipelines loading from REST APIs.

-With the goal of choosing the data loading component for a data platform in mind, we benchmark it and compare with the most prominent prior work, the Airbyte low-code connector development kit (CDK).
+Intending to choose the data loading component for a data platform, we benchmark it and compare it with the most prominent prior work, the Airbyte low-code connector development kit (CDK).
-We selected the Airbyte Low-code CDK as a standard of comparison because we used it in a data platform at a larger client company to  enable backend developers to load their product data into the analytical database.
+We selected the Airbyte Low-code CDK as a standard of comparison because we used it in a data platform at a larger client company.
+There, it has been enabling backend developers to load their product data into the analytical database.

-OAuth 2.0 is a common way to securely authorize with a server.
+OAuth 2.0 is a common way to securely authorize.
 However, many developers fear OAuth 2.0 because its implementations vary across API providers and thus it becomes complex and is re-implemented multiple times.
-Because of these subtle differences we need a flexible interface which allows customizations.
+Because of these subtle differences, we need a flexible interface that allows customizations.

-Thus, we added an implementation of OAuth 2.0 for Zoom to the benchmark.
+Thus, we want to benchmark how easily we can implement the specific OAuth 2.0 for Zoom to the benchmark.

 ## Reasons we want it
-We want to track the performance of our webinars or meetings and extract data, such as count of participants, contact data of webinar participants, duration of attendance, polls, reasons participants left etc.

 There are already ELT solutions to load Zoom's Webinar data, [such as Fivetran](https://fivetran.com/docs/connectors/applications/zoom) and [Airbyte](https://docs.airbyte.com/integrations/sources/zoom) and thus the point of this article is not to reinvent the wheel but to compare dlt's approach to REST API source development with the Airbyte Low-code CDK.

 We use Zoom's API as a case study to evaluate how suitable this would be as a data platform component.

-## Challenges
+## Challenges and Opportunities
+The most prominent solution is Airbyte Low-Code ...

+### Strengths of Prior Work
-Airbyte's low-code connector development kit looks promising because it lets us configure our own source using a connector builder UI which produces a YAML configuration file.
+Airbyte's low-code connector development kit looks promising because it lets us configure our custom source using a connector builder UI which produces a YAML configuration file.
 We love that the team at Airbyte developed a solution to accelerate the development of new REST API connectors and we celebrate their achievements.
-We have successfully used Airbyte at multiple clients and we have also seen that introducing the low-code CDK has enabled people with little data engineering experience to specify successfully running ETL connectors.
+We have successfully used Airbyte with multiple clients and we have also seen that introducing the low-code CDK has enabled people with little data engineering experience to specify successfully running ETL connectors.
 This enabled them to have greater ownership over their raw data imports and their full data value chain.
 The low-code CDK can be an interesting choice for a data platform because it standardizes the repetitive connector code and can ease maintenance.
 The team at Airbyte [wrote in their documentation](https://docs.airbyte.com/connector-development/config-based/low-code-cdk-overview) how they observed that "API source connectors constitute the overwhelming majority of connectors, they are also the most formulaic.
 API connector code almost always solves small variations of these problems":